markahrens/mytungsten/src/content/blog/2008/europe.md

 <h3>Spain</h3>

-<p>Spanish soccer consists of two levels of professional clubs, La Liga and Segunda Division.
-Spanish soccer is seen as some of the best in the world and clubs such as Barcelona and Real Madrid are well known throughout the world.</p>
+Spanish soccer consists of two levels of professional clubs, La Liga and Segunda Division.
+Spanish soccer is seen as some of the best in the world and clubs such as Barcelona and Real Madrid are well known throughout the world.

-<p>The Spanish cup competition is the Copa del Ray.
-Only club teams from the professional divisions are allowed in the tournament each year.</p>
+The Spanish cup competition is the Copa del Ray.
+Only club teams from the professional divisions are allowed in the tournament each year.

 <ul>